 Recently Consigned and Sold Lamps

 At Fontaine’s Auction Gallery, we specialize in selling antique lamps at auction.
-You can request a free appraisal for your antique lamp by emailing us information and photos, submitting our auction estimate form or scheduling an in-person appointment with one of our specialists.
+You can request a free antique lamp appraisal by emailing us information and photos, submitting our auction estimate form or scheduling an in-person appointment with one of our specialists.

 If you decide you want to consign with us, we will sign a formal agreement and hold your lamp at the gallery until the auction.
 If you have a large or heavy lamp or would simply like the assurance of expert handling, we can arrange transportation.
 When your lamp sells, we will handle shipping it to the buyer and disburse your earnings to you as soon as possible.